-Or walk along the Seine until you reach it.
-You can't possibly miss the imposing structure (but keep in mind you will only see the pyramid when you enter the Louvre's courtyard).
+Another option is to walk along the Seine River until you reach the museum.
+You can't miss the imposing structure (but keep in mind you will only see the pyramid when you enter the Louvre's courtyard).

-There are 15 restaurants, cafes and take-away outlets within the museum and in the Carrousel and the Tuileries gardens.
+There are more than a dozen restaurants, cafes, and takeaway outlets within the museum and in the Carrousel and the Tuileries gardens.

-There are shops in and around the Louvre and the Louvre bookshop itself is one of the most extensive and well-stocked art bookshops in Europe.
-It also sells a wide range of gifts for sale.
+There are shops in and around the Louvre, and the Louvre bookshop itself is one of the most extensive and well-stocked art bookshops in Europe.
+It also sells a wide range of gifts.